-Economics research at AUT covers a broad range of areas, from mathematical decision theory to economic history, but has a particular focus on applied research that is informed by data.
+Economics research at the AUT Business School covers a broad range of areas, from mathematical decision theory to economic history, but has a particular focus on applied research that is informed by data.
 Much of our work is empirical, and our academics are actively engaged with many aspects of public policy.
 We also have strong links with the New Zealand Work Research Institute (NZWRI).

 Our academic staff have expertise in the following areas: